 Q: What is wrongful trading then?

-A: This is where the officers of the company failed to act correctly when they knew that the company was insolvent, they failed to take the actions of a "reasonable person" to maximise the body of creditors position and they willfully continued to take credit that they understood they might not be able to repay.
+A: This is where the officers of the company failed to act correctly when they knew that the company was insolvent, they failed to take the actions of a “reasonable person” to maximise the body of creditors position and they wilfully continued to take credit that they understood they might not be able to repay.

 Failure to submit annual returns and accounts is also just cause.
 If the liquidator can prove that these actions took place he can start an action or seek advice.
-It can be grounds for the liquidator and the DBERR to start recovery or disqualification actions.
+It can be grounds for the liquidator and the DBT to start recovery or disqualification actions.

 See a guide to wrongful trading here for further information or take advice from KSA.